Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

 \subsection{Boolean arithmetic and $\LL^k$-equivalence}

 We saw in Section~\ref{boolfracisosec} that equations, which are direct consequences of the basic continuity and compatibility equations w.r.t.\ the adjacency matrices $A$ and $B$, may carry independent weight in their boolean interpretation.
 This is no surprise, because the boolean reading is much weaker, especially due to the absorptive nature of $\vee$, which unlike $+$ does not allow for inversion. $AX = XB$ for doubly stochastic $X$ and $A,B \in \B^{n,n}$ implies $A^c X = X B^c$.
-Similarly, we found in part~(a) of Lemma~\ref{locisolem} that the continuity equations imply that $p$ is a local bijection whenever $X_p>0$, under real arithmetic; this also fails for boolean arithmetic.
+Similarly, we found in part~(a) of Lemma~\ref{locisolem} that the continuity equations guarantee that solutions are supported by local bijections, under real arithmetic; this also fails for boolean arithmetic.

 We now augment the boolean requirements by corresponding boolean equations that express \bae \item compatibility also w.r.t.\ $A^c$ and $B^c$, as in boolean fractional isomorphism, \item the new constraint $X_p = 0$ whenever $p$ is not a local bijection. \eae